This post may contain affiliate links. Please see my disclosure policy for details.

 Is the Oslo Changing of the Guard every day?

 YES!
-No matter what the weather, even in the worst blizzards, the ceremony takes places every single day.
+No matter what the weather, even in the worst blizzards, the ceremony takes place every single day.

 However, the best day to visit the Changing of the Guard would be on May 17 which is Constitution Day or National Day in Norway.